 What to Do in Singapore: Visit Gardens by the Bay!

-The artificial Supertree Grove in Gardens by the Bay, overlooking the surrounding Marina Bay area, features huge tree constructions of concrete and steel in psychedelic colours, each rising between 25 m (82 ft) and 50 m (164 ft) into the air.
-The Singapore Gardens by the Bay is a must-see when deciding on what to do in the city!
+The artificial Supertree Grove in Gardens by the Bay, overlooking the surrounding Marina Bay area, has gigantic tree constructions of concrete and steel in psychedelic colours, each rising between 25 m (82 ft) and 50 m (164 ft) into the air.
+The Singapore Gardens by the Bay is a must-see when deciding what to do in the city!

-In all there are 18 trees, 12 of them set in a cluster embracing the 22-metre (72 ft) high OCBC Skyway as well as the Supertree Observatory, and the remaining 6 making up the Silver Garden and the Golden Garden.
-Together they create cool canopies of colourful steel structures and synthetic branches.
+In all, there are 18 trees, 12 of them set in a cluster embracing the 22-metre (72 ft) high OCBC Skyway, the Supertree Observatory, and the remaining 6 making up the Silver Garden and the Golden Garden.
+Together, they create cool canopies of colourful steel structures and synthetic branches.

-Everything here is designed as sustainable as possible.
-Some of the Supertrees even have solar photovoltaic cells installed to exploit the solar energy for lightening up the Grove by night.
+Everything here is designed as sustainably as possible.
+Some of the Supertrees even have solar photovoltaic cells installed to exploit the solar energy for lightening up the Grove at night.

-At the same time the Supertree trunks grow vertical panels of a botanical uniqueness.
-Thousands of epiphytes like vines, orchids and ferns climb these panels and make up a soilless, lush universe located opposite the fascinating Marina Bay Sands SkyPark.
+At the same time, the Supertree trunks grow vertical panels of a botanical uniqueness.
+Thousands of epiphytes like vines, orchids and ferns climb these panels and make up a soilless, lush universe opposite the fascinating Marina Bay Sands SkyPark.

-After a design competition in 2006 and 5 subsequent years of preparations and construction works, Gardens by the Bay opened back in 2012 as the remarkable result and the new hip site to visit in Singapore.
-The garden areas can be divided into three sections: Bay Central, Bay East and Bay South, all three located on the city’s waterfront.
+After a design competition in 2006 and 5 subsequent years of preparations and construction works, Gardens by the Bay opened in 2012 as a remarkable result and the new hip site to visit in Singapore.
+The garden areas can be divided into three sections: Bay Central, Bay East and Bay South, all located on the city’s waterfront.

-The aim was to convert the areas into a city in a garden with abundant flora integrated into the cityscape as a huge urban outdoor recreation space.
+The aim was to convert the areas into a city in a garden with abundant flora integrated into the cityscape as a colossal urban outdoor recreation space.

 5 top things to do in Singapore